mensfeld/Css-Image-Embedder/README.md

 This will produce nice `cached_stylesheet` with both background images embedded directly into cached CSS file.

+### Rails 3.1

+We set up CssImageEmbedder::Compressor as a css compressor and... thats all :)

+    config.assets.css_compressor = CssImageEmbedder::Compressor.new(File.join(Rails.root, 'public'))

 ## Note on Patches/Pull Requests